 Supporting young people in a great musical tradition

-All Saints’ Church Marlow has a very strong musical tradition, with a Men and Boys’ Choir, a Senior and Junior Girls’ Choir and an Adult Choir singing at the choral services week by week.
-It also has a flourishing instrumental group which accompanies more informal worship.
+All Saints’ Church Marlow has a very strong, long-standing musical tradition, with various choirs singing at the choral services week by week.
+It also has a flourishing instrumental group which accompanies more informal worship, with many of its players making up smaller ensembles for specific occasions.

 All Saints’ Marlow Music Trust was set up in 2012 with the purpose of enhancing and supporting this important musical tradition by recognising the potential of young musicians and facilitating their access to expert choral and other musical training.